Best Grocery Delivery Apps in the UK

 The company has one of the strongest leadership teams in the market that consists of ex-employees from Deliveroo, Just Eat, Domino’s, and Tesco.

 Zapp operates in most of London and Manchester as well as Paris and Amsterdam.
 It also employs its riders like Weezy instead of using the gig model.

 Like most of the startups on our list, Farmdrop is based in London.
 It was founded by Ben Patten, Ben Pugh, and Ned Staple in 2012, and it raised over £30M since its launch.

 Farmdrop doesn’t focus on fast delivery like most of its competitors, instead, they focus on supporting local producers, organic and healthy nutrition, sustainability and ecology.

-Another feature that makes them different in the market is, they offer producers to start their digital shop on their platform.
+Another feature that makes them different in the market is, that they offer producers the to start their digital shop on their platform.
 Shopping from Farmdrop is a way to support local producers and small businesses.